Tuesday, 22 May 2018

 Source: Digital Bauhaus Summit 2017

 I have long been an admirer of Geza Schoen and his work.
 He is one of those spendidly maverick perfumers, whose daring launch of the Molecule range based around a single aromachemical was a groundbreaking departure from the classic conventions of perfume construction.
-I am also a big fan of Ormonde Jayne, for whom it only latterly emerged that Geza Schoen was in fact the nose working alongside Linda Pilkington.
+I am also a big fan of Ormonde Jayne, for whom it latterly emerged that Geza Schoen was a nose working alongside Linda Pilkington.
 Ormonde Jayne is the house with which I probably enjoy the highest 'strike rate' of any brand, as explained in this (rather preamble-y) post on the range's potential as a capsule scent wardrobe.
 Or I certainly did with the relatively compact offering prevailing then.
-I have rather lost track now of all the sub-collections they do, some with exotic back stories.
+I must admit that I haven't managed to keep up with their recent releases, though I know they have more exotic back stories.

 And then there is the fact that Geza Schoen famously 'scented' my home town of Belfast, after spending a couple of days wandering around inhaling the city's smells, an intriguing project I reported on here.
 And finally he lives in Berlin, a stone's throw (more or less) from the venue where The Monochrome Set often play when they come to the city, a venue in which Geza himself has given a perfume talk!
 I even wrote about that coincidence some four years ago in my account of the band's 2014 German tour, when the idea of meeting the man himself was not even a twinkle in my imagination, never mind my eye.
 It makes me smile to re-read that post, and see that I called the section in question: "Channelling Geza Schoen".
 This was because I had chosen Ta'if as my SOTE to wear to the gig, before I discovered the perfumer's links to the area and Monarch itself.